San Basilio Mottola railway station

 San Basilio Mottola is a closed railway station in San Basilio, Italy.
-The station was located on the Bari–Taranto railway.
+The station was located on the original alignment of the Bari–Taranto railway between Gioia del Colle and Palagiano-Mottola.
 Due to upgrading of the route, the line was doubled and realigned, which meant that a number of towns and villages were left without a railway station.
+The abandoned section is about 32 km long; the former station building at San Basilio Mottola survives, overgrown by vegetation, together with the ex-electrical substation and railwaymen's housing.

 Train services

 The station was served by the following service(s):